 Beeswax wraps are often heralded in the sustainability community, because they are an eco-friendly alternative to single-use Saran wrap or aluminum foil.
 Beeswax wraps are reusable and can be used to wrap half-cut produce, cheese, and other foods and store them.
 They keep foods fresh for longer and can be washed after each use.
 But because these reusable and biodegradable wraps are made with beeswax, they are not vegan.

 But are they ethical?
 Beeswax wraps face the same ethical issues that candles, and cosmetics do because of the beeswax harvesting process.
-So long as the beeswax harvested with the intention of making it into a wrap is not sustainable, ethical, or harmful to the honeybees, then the wrap itself really cannot be ethical.
+So before purchasing a beeswax wrap, look into the company's practices.

 Better yet, to avoid this ethical conundrum, you could try using vegan reusable wraps as an alternative.
 There are various vegan reusable wraps on the market that are made from plant-based waxes, and work just the same as beeswax wraps.

 This article, originally published on Feb.
 22, 2021 has been updated.